Up to 8

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

 The Salkantay Trail is a fairly difficult trek and you should be well prepared and healthy prior to starting it.
-You have to be moderately fit and take regular exercise.
+You have to be moderately fit and exercise regularly.
 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.

 There are hot water pools to soak in and relax on the 3rd day of your Salkantay Trek to Machu Picchu natural hot springs at Cocalmayo.
 Be sure to bring your bathing suit.